 People get fired.
 They are out sick.
 Initiatives get put on hold.
 The number of things that can (and do) go wrong as we work through business relationships is almost infinite.
 But just as in golf, the key to ultimately succeeding is accepting that those things will happen and being ready to deal with them when they do.

 2. Relaxing under pressure

 Golf is one of those paradoxical activities where you must be relaxed and loose to compete successfully.
 No matter how intense the situation or important the stakes, you must be able to maintain a calm, steady demeanor to hit a consistent shot.

 Business relationships can require a similar approach.
 You might really need to close a deal, but if you push too hard you can ruin your chances at success.
 Often, the more you can relax and not try to move things ahead too quickly, the faster they will actually move.

 The English humorist P.G.
 Wodehouse once said, “To find a man’s true character, golf with him.”
 This is a sentiment that has been echoed by many others.
 Golf, with all its randomness and adversity, tends to bring out the true nature of a person.

 Business relationships that take time to develop and nurture do the same thing.
 Disingenuous sales reps, if they don’t really care about a prospect and just want a quick buck, can fake being sincere and caring for only a short time.
 Eventually, their true nature comes out and they revert to trying to coerce a sale.

 If you or your team needs help developing a consistent, successful process for developing and nurturing relationships, our team at Civilis Marketing would be happy to help you.
 And if you have ideas for more “Ways Business Relationships Can Be Like Playing Golf” articles, let me know!
-We might be able to get all the way to the fifth article in our increasingly inaccurately named trilogy!If you'd like help forging new business relationships, or just want to share some love, please Contact Us.
+We might be able to get all the way to the fifth article in our increasingly inaccurately named trilogy!If you'd like help forging stronger relationships - with your prospects, clients, or team members - please Get in Touch.